robxu9/kahinah/README.md

 Kahinah
 =======

-Kahinah is the QA system for OpenMandriva.
-It hooks into ABF to retrieve packages that have been recently built and automates the QA portion of the package process (pushing to testing, karma, pushing to updates).
+Kahinah is a QA system.
+Upon receiving notification of a built package, it runs a set of tasks (usually determined from where it came from) and then displays it for users to upvote or downvote until it can be published or rejected.

 Requirements
 ------------

 * Git
 * mktemp -d
-* Go 1.2+
+* Go 1.5+
 * sqlite3 or mysql

 Setup
 -----

-1. Configure your application in conf/app.conf (use conf/app.conf.example as a template.)
+1. Configure your application in app.toml (see app.toml.example for details).
-1. Configure news.txt.
+1. Configure news.md.example.
 1. Make sure your databases are created, if needed.
 1. Run it.